ecfeed/ecfeed.cpp/README.md

     }
 ```

-In this case, one additional field can be accessed in the 'test_arguments' object, namely 'test_handle'.
-It contains the following public methods.
-The required argument denotes the result of the test, everything else is optional.
+In this case, one additional field can be accessed from the 'test\_arguments' object, namely 'test\_handle' (using the 'get\_handle()' method).
+It contains the following public methods:

 ```C++
   std::string add_feedback(bool status, int duration = -1, std::string comment = "", std::map<std::string, std::string> custom = std::map<std::string, std::string>());